 Rugby is a game that has developed over the centuries, its origins can be traced back nearly 2,000 years when China and Japan played an early form of the sport.
-Even though it’s not a common sport in the U.S., Rugby is actually the second most popular sport in the world behind soccer and Rugby Sevens, a faster, shorter adaption of the game, will make its Olympic debut this year in Rio.
+Even though it’s not a common sport in the U.S., Rugby is actually the second most popular sport in the world behind soccer.
 Kids in Des Moines primarily participate in the sport through high school clubs and at the collegiate level.

 A rugby match is a fast-paced, hard- hitting game that is 60 minutes long with no timeouts and only a 5- minute half time.
 All players play both defense and offense at any given time during a game.
 And, most appealing is the fact that there is a position for everyone who wants to play – large or thin, short or tall.
 It’s also a social sport that praises competition but demands good sportsmanship.

 There seem to be several rugby clubs popping up in Des Moines at the high school level, for both boys and girls, but there doesn’t seem to be any “organized” programs for younger kids.
 People also tend to think that rugby is football without the pads.
 While the sports do have some similarities, the tackling strategy in rugby is actually more similar to wrestling and it has a much lower injury rate than either sport mentioned.
 However, it is a very physical sport and injuries do happen.

 Rugby players are unafraid of taking on a new challenge.
 This team sport mixes strength, speed, agility, and welcomes athletes of all shapes and sizes.
 Kids who like to be part of a group, have lots of energy and endurance will enjoy the game of rugby.